One of the best things about guiding is the camps and outdoor adventures

 When can I do it?

-To start working on your Camp Permit, you need to have gained your Camper Advanced interest badge and be at least 12 years old.
+To start working on your Camp permit, you and the majority of the Guides you're taking need to have gained your Camp stage four skills builder and be at least 12 years old.
 If you are 12, you can lead a Patrol camp alongside your unit camp.
 When you are 13 you can run a Patrol camp without your unit.
+To complete the permit, you also must have camped out for four nights in total, on two or more occasions since they joined Guides (either with their unit or outside of it).

 What you need to do